fief-dev/docs/docs/self-hosting/quickstart.md

     If you need restart or recreate your container, you'll probably need to set the same secrets again.
 If you lose them, you'll likely lose access to data or have a bad configuration.
 [Read more about secrets and environment variables.](environment-variables.md)

 !!! info
-    The container is exposed on the port **8000** of your local machine by default, but you can set any port you want.&#x20;
+    The container is exposed on the port **8000** of your local machine by default, but you can set any port you want.

 ## Create main workspace